JasonTan2002/ComputerVision/Task1/single-image-dehazing-and-fog-removal-main/README.md

 # Image de-hazing and fog removal using DCP

-This is a simple image retrieval project from foggy and hazy images by using the methods of Dark Channel Prior and Colour Attenuation Prior.
+This is a simple image retrieval project from foggy and hazy images by using the methods of Dark Channel Prior.

 ## Directions for Setting up Environment-